d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 3. Take a small step in that direction: $\mathbf{w} \rightarrow \mathbf{w} + \epsilon\mathbf{v}$.
 4. Repeat.

 The only thing we do not know exactly how to do is to compute the vector $\mathbf{v}$ in the second step.
 We will call such a direction the *direction of steepest descent*.
-Using the geometric understanding of dot products from :numref:`sec_linear_algebra`, we see that we can rewrite :eqref:`nabla-use` as
+Using the geometric understanding of dot products from :numref:`sec_linear_algebra`, we see that we can rewrite :eqref:`eq_nabla_use` as

 $$
 L(\mathbf{w} + \mathbf{v}) \approx L(\mathbf{w}) + \mathbf{v}\cdot \nabla_{\mathbf{w}} L(\mathbf{w}) = \|\nabla_{\mathbf{w}} L(\mathbf{w})\|\cos(\theta).